There’s no business like Sew business

 It was time to learn a new skill, hence the tailoring.
 Many of the clothes we wore then were tailored.
 Suits, slack suits, dresses, and jackets, etc. So very chic.

 I should have recorded the number of tracksuits, dresses, tops, and jerseys I made but I didn’t.
-All I know it was a huge number and all done on my Bernina which had never given a spot of bother.
+All I know is it was a huge number and all done on my Bernina which had never given a spot of bother.

 The Church benefited and so did I with all that experience.
 The wife of the friend who donated the fabric knew how busy I was with the sewing and came and did my housecleaning while I carried on with the sewing.
 It was rather strange to me to have someone else cleaning up after me but she insisted and I was truly grateful.